Skip to main content

 What Is the Role of Micronutrients and Gut Health in Peptide Absorption?

 The bioavailability and effectiveness of peptides, particularly those administered orally, are heavily dependent on the health of the gastrointestinal system.
 A healthy gut lining is essential for the proper absorption of nutrients and can influence the integrity of orally consumed peptides.
 Chronic gut inflammation or dysbiosis can impair absorption and lead to a systemic inflammatory state that may counteract the intended therapeutic effects.
-Therefore, a focus on is a critical intermediate strategy.
+Therefore, a focus on gut health is a critical intermediate strategy.

 This can be achieved through several targeted dietary interventions: